AlexanderToskey/ChessAI/README.md

 #  AI Chess Player

-This project implements a simple chess AI capable of making chess moves at various skill levels and providing natural language explanations for its decision making.
+This project implements a chess AI system capable of making chess moves at various skill levels and providing natural language explanations for its decision making.
+It combines a convolutional neural network with an alpha-beta tree search to evaluate positions and return the best move it finds.

 ### How to run